-At the beginning of each fall semester, a comprehensive New Student Orientation Program is provided for incoming freshmen.
-The program consists of a full schedule of activities and opportunities for new students and parents to become acquainted with the College.
+At the beginning of each Fall and Spring semester, a comprehensive New Student Orientation Program is provided for incoming freshmen and transfer students.
+Readmission students may be required to attend New Student Orientation if withdrawn for more than a year.
+The program consists of a full schedule of activities and opportunities for new students and parents to become acquainted with Morris Brown College.